 Through the late 60’s into the early 70’s Sensei Hodgkiss’s group thrived, producing a second generation of students who went on to form their own karate clubs throughout the area, expanding outside of Bucks County and into New Jersey and Maryland.
 By the early 80’s, our organization had over 25 active clubs and our name was officially changed to the Shotokan Karate Association to reflect our geographic diversity.

-Nearly 200,000 people have trained with the Shotokan Karate Association since 1968.
+Over 250,000 people have trained with the Shotokan Karate Association since 1968.
 Today, SKA clubs are run by 2nd, 3rd, and even 4th generation students of Sensei Hodgkiss.

 Sensei Hodgkiss passed away on July 29, 2010, after a brief battle with pancreatic cancer.
 His legacy lives on in the lives he touched and lessons he taught about humility, loyalty, perseverance, and service.
 In 1993, on the occasion of our group’s 25th anniversary, Sensei Hodgkiss shared the following: